-In this regard the adoption of this overlay is a complementary measure to the IFRS 9 models that, by their structure, have been already properly and directly proving to recognize the effect of geo-political crises.
-In this context while IFRS 9 models and in particular delta satellite models which are used to incorporate forward looking information and to capture the effect of macro-economic scenario at portfolio level, the overlays act on specific sub-portfolios considered particularly vulnerable in case contingent situation may evolve to severe stressed conditions
+In this context while IFRS 9 models and in particular delta satellite models which are used to incorporate forward looking information and capture the effect of macro-economic scenario at portfolio level, the overlays act on specific sub-portfolios considered particularly vulnerable in case contingent situation may evolve to severe stressed conditions.

-Indeed as of 31 December 2023 overall overlays applied amount to RSD 1,507,918 thousand and is broken- down according to the following components:
+As of 31 December 2024 overall overlays applied amount to RSD 1,244,953 thousand and is broken-down according to the following components:

-- Regarding Geo-political overlay: - Corporate energy-intensive industry sectors prone to be more affected by spill-over effects linked to Russian-Ukrainian conflict, specifically impacting the energy supply and related price soaring - Retail clients, for: (i) floating rate mortgages (not having overdue instalments), given the sensitiveness in this context of increasing interest rate/inflation, and (ii) at least 1 unpaid instalment on their exposures, considered a perimeter with already difficulties in payments and as such particularly vulnerable in this specific contingency. - Regarding CREF overlay: - Corporate clients rated by IPRE model (Income Produced Real Estate) as well as clients classified within construction industry
+- Regarding Geopolitical overlay: - Corporate energy-intensive industry sectors prone to be more affected by spill-over effects linked to Russian-Ukrainian conflict, specifically impacting the energy supply and related price soaring - Retail clients, for: (i) floating rate mortgages (not having overdue instalments), given the sensitiveness in this context of increasing interest rate/inflation, and (ii) at least 1 unpaid instalment on their exposures, considered a perimeter with already difficulties in payments and as such particularly vulnerable in this specific contingency. - Regarding CREF overlay: - Corporate clients rated by IPRE model (Income Produced Real Estate) as well as clients classified within construction industry